Package Leaflet: Information for the Patient

 Initiation and duration of AGRASTAT

-If angioplasty (PCI) is required, heparin should be discontinued after PCI, and cannulas should be removed once coagulation has returned to normal, for example, when activated clotting time (ACT) is less than 180 seconds (usually 2-6 hours after discontinuing heparin).
+If angioplasty (PCI) is required, heparin should be discontinued after PCI, and the cannulas should be removed once coagulation has returned to normal, for example, when the activated clotting time (ACT) is less than 180 seconds (usually 2-6 hours after discontinuing heparin).

 Incompatibilities